 One of my favorite places to go during summer is the BEACH!
 Since I know that my students love being seaside too, I was excited to use these motivating sandcastle addition puzzles to review some math facts.

-Scroll below to grab your freebie and them make sure to dash over and snag our Ocean Wipe and Write Cards too.
+Scroll below to grab your freebie and them make sure to dash over and snag our Editable Math Fact Games, too!

-To prep the activity, I printed all of the pages on cardstock and laminated them for durability.
+To prep the addition puzzles, I printed all of the pages on cardstock and laminated them for durability.

 As a fun bonus, I chose to use seashells as manipulatives for my students to help them with addition.

 To start, I played this game with a small group of students at my teacher table.